icon/x Created with Sketch.

 | jinja2format "It's {{ celsius }} degrees, {{ name }}!"

-In this example, we override the output field:
+In the following example, we override the output field, and use a Splunk

 | makeresults count=1